Flipkart/GraceKelly/README.md

 Every time there is a cache miss the environment and SLAs become a little bit more vulnerable.
-In this context, the common cache usage pattern of expiry based on a ttl and subsequent re-population seems out of place.
+In this context, the common cache usage pattern of expiry based on a ttl and subsequent re-population seems risky.
 Using cache expiry as a proxy/trigger for cache synchronization exposes the underlying system to potentially harmful request pattern load for the duration of synchronization.